Scara98/Portfolio/Project 1.md

 Males make up **75%** of Annual Subscribers and although most Casual riders do not put their gender down and therefore a majority of casual riders are N/A, males still make up **61%** of all cyclists, Casual and Subscriber users all included.

-#### Count number of subscriber usertypes that use bikes every day of the week
+#### Count the number of subscriber usertypes that use bikes every day of the week

 ```SQL
 SELECT